-At the time of writing this report (April 19) and since the beginning of our commitment, this work has made it possible to:
+Since the beginning of our commitment and until 31st December 2021, this work has made it possible to:

-– facilitate the logistics of the team on-site.
+- Facilitate the logistics of the team on-site whose courage remains unshaken.